jelaiw/caesar-cipher/README.md

 ## Run the App

-Visit the deployed app at https://jelaiw-caesar-cipher-app-0wksx6.streamlitapp.com/ (with a big TY to Streamlit Community Cloud).
+Visit at https://jelaiw-caesar-cipher-app-0wksx6.streamlitapp.com/, with a big TY to Streamlit Community Cloud!

 ## References
 1. "Serious Cryptography".
 Aumasson, JP.
 No Starch Press, Nov 2017.